Penelopeep/SwitchElementTraveller/README.md

 The task is simple, I just need you to translate 6 lines of text <br>
 <a href="https://github.com/Penelopeep/SwitchElementTraveller/blob/Main/src/main/resources/en_US.json">The file to translate is this</a> and translated one send me on discord <b>Penelopeep#7963</b>, or make pull request if you want ¯\\_(ツ)_/¯ <br>
-You'll be included in this readme
+You'll be included in this readme<br>
+Also, I updated one command and translated it with Google Translator, let me know if it's bad.

 # SwitchElement
 Simple, mostly stolen script from one of pr in official gc, which allows to quickly change traveller element.<br>